Skip to main content

 • Export the data with your GPX file

 Surface data quality depends on OpenStreetMap coverage in your area.
-Well-mapped regions will have more accurate surface information.
+Well-mapped regions are near-complete, while remote tracks rely more on the road-type estimate.